 - driving safety equipment including anti-lock brakes, seat belts, car seats, and airbags

 Defensive Driving for Car Insurance Discounts in New Jersey

-Defensive driving courses aren't just for points reduction.
-In fact, many drivers in New Jersey choose to take defensive driving in order to get a discount on insurance premiums.
+Defensive driving courses aren’t just for points reduction.
+In fact, many New Jersey drivers choose to take defensive driving to get a discount on insurance premiums.
 New Jersey requires that insurance companies offer discounts for drivers who have completed a defensive driving course.

 New Jersey Defensive Driving Insurance Discounts